giovanniboscu/continuous-section-field/cuf/I-Shape/readme.md

 ## Purpose of this example

-This example illustrates the architecture of the **CSF–CUF framework**, in which the CUF computational core is separated from the information used to define a particular structural problem, such as the cross-section geometry, the longitudinal and transverse approximations, and the applied loads.
+This example shows how the **CSF–CUF framework** separates the CUF computational core from the information defining a specific structural problem, such as the cross-section geometry, the longitudinal and transverse approximations, and the applied loads.

-Two analyses are considered: a beam with a **prismatic I-shaped cross-section** and a beam with a **continuously tapered I-shaped cross-section**.
+Two analyses are considered:

+- a beam with a **prismatic I-shaped cross-section**;
+- a beam with a **continuously tapered I-shaped cross-section**.

 Between the two analyses, **only the cross-section geometry is changed**.
 The CUF formulation, the longitudinal and transverse approximations, the loads, and the remaining analysis settings are kept unchanged.

-The purpose is to show that the same CUF model can operate on different physical geometries without modifying its computational formulation.
-The cross-section is supplied independently through the **Continuous Section Field (CSF)**, while the CUF solver requests the corresponding section information at the longitudinal positions required during the analysis.
+The cross-section is provided independently through the **Continuous Section Field (CSF)**.
+During the analysis, the CUF solver requests from CSF the section information required at each longitudinal position.

-The results of both analyses are subsequently compared with independent three-dimensional finite-element models (FEM3D).
+The results of both cases are then compared with independent three-dimensional finite-element models (FEM3D).

-This example considers an **I-shaped beam** in two configurations:

-- a **prismatic beam**, whose cross-section remains unchanged along its length;
-- a **tapered beam**, whose cross-section gradually changes from one end to the other.

-The aim is to compare the results obtained with the **CSF–CUF model** against an independent **three-dimensional finite-element model (FEM3D)**.

 ## Starting geometry